 Bring Your Medicine

 - Carry pain reliever and stomach relief (anti-diarrhea) medicine.
 This is an absolute must!
-Locating a pharmacy to buy when you land may be challenging.
+Locating a pharmacy to buy when you land is challenging.

 - If you do take medicine regularly, ensure that you keep enough on hand to cover you throughout the trip.
-Prescription medicines are not universal and will require a physican’s visit which could get expensive.
+Prescription medicines are not universal and will require a physician’s visit at your desintation.

 - In addition, certain drugs may be illegal in the country you are traveling to so it is best to ensure that you have a prescription for that medicine and check ahead to make sure you can bring it in and in what quantity.